 Oct 06, 2017

-It’s no secret that swanky Singapore can easily blow the budget but there are plenty of free ways to entertain yourself – if you know where to look.
+It’s no secret that swanky Singapore can easily blow the budget but there are plenty of free ways to entertain yourself during an extended stopover on your way to Sydney from London – or vice versa.
+The trick is knowing where to look.

 Take in a light and water show